 Vestibular (Balance) Evaluation

 The vestibular system is vital to daily function and activities as it helps maintain body and head posture.
-If damaged in childhood, the vestibular system can greatly impact development.
-The following tests help diagnose a vestibular system injury.
+The following tests help diagnose a vestibular system disorder.